Your Side Effects Are Real

 You Are Not Average

 When an individual becomes addicted to narcotics, it is essential to understand this is a disease caused by a mutation in their DNA, not a weakness of character.
-On a side note, to deny 85 percent of the population access to opioid pain medication because of the 15 percent that are predisposed to addiction may not be the best approach either.

 Rolling the Dice